GeneCloud1485/Drama-in-History/docs/3_mechanics/basic_mechanics.md

 - Shock 2Rd
 - Horror 4Rd
 - Trauma 6Rd
-- Amount at stake 2+Rd
+- Considering the amount at stake +2/4Rd
-- Empathy 2Rd
+- Specific Empathy for the victim/situation 2Rd
-- Bonds 2Rd per
+- A Bond which connects to the victim/trigger 2Rd

 Any appropriate traits or dramatic advantages could be added to the pool.